PFTL/website/content/blog/08_intro_to_classes.rst

     >>> me.echo_True()

-So far, definig a function within a class has no advantage at all.
+So far, defining a function within a class has no advantage at all.
 The main difference, and the point where methods become handy is because they have access to all the information stored within the object itself.
 The ``self`` argument that we are passing as first argument of the